Evaluation of Marton's Inner Bound for the General Broadcast Channel: Introduction

 Unfortunately Marton's inner bound is not computable (except in certain special cases) as no bounds on the cardinality of its auxiliary random variables exist.
 A prior work by Hajek and Pursley derives cardinality bounds for an earlier inner bound of Cover and van der Meulen for the special case of $X$ is binary, and $R_0=0$ \cite{HajekPursley}; Hajek and Pursley showed that $X$ can be taken as a deterministic function of the auxiliary random variables involved, and conjectured certain cardinality bounds on the auxiliary random variables when $|\mathcal{X}|$ is arbitrary but $R_0$ is equal to zero.
 For the case of non-zero $R_0$, Hajek and Pursley commented that finding cardinality bounds appears to be considerably more difficult.
 The inner bound of Cover and van der Meulen was however later improved by Marton.
 A Carath\'{e}odory-type argument results in a cardinality bound of $|\mathcal{V}||\mathcal{X}|+1$ on $|\mathcal{U}|$, and a cardinality bound of $|\mathcal{U}||\mathcal{X}|+1$ on $|\mathcal{V}|$ for Marton's inner bound.
 This does not lead to fixed cardinality bounds on the auxiliary random variables $U$ and $V$.
 The main result of this paper is to prove that the subset of Marton's inner bound defined by imposing extra constraints $|\mathcal{U}|\leq |\mathcal{X}|$, $|\mathcal{V}|\leq |\mathcal{X}|$, $|\mathcal{W}|\leq |\mathcal{X}|+4$ and $H(X|UVW)=0$ is identical to Marton's inner bound.

-At the heart of our technique lies the following observation: consider an arbitrary set of finite random variables $X_1, X_2, ..., X_n$ jointly distributed according to $p_0(x_1, x_2, ..., x_n)$.
+One of the main contributions of this paper is the perturbation technique.
+At the heart of this technique lies the following observation: consider an arbitrary set of finite random variables $X_1, X_2, ..., X_n$ jointly distributed according to $p_0(x_1, x_2, ..., x_n)$.
 One can represent a perturbation of this joint distribution by a vector consisting of the first derivative of the individual probabilities $p_0(x_1, x_2, ..., x_n)$ for all values of $x_1$, $x_2$, ..., $x_n$.
 We however suggest the following perturbation that can be represented by a real valued random variable, $L$, jointly distributed by $X_1, X_2, ..., X_n$ and satisfying $\mathbb{E}[L]=0$, $\big|\mathbb{E}[L|X_1=x_1, X_2=x_2,..., X_n=x_n]\big|<\infty$ for all values of $x_1$, $x_2$, ..., $x_n$: where $\epsilon$ is a real number in some interval $[-\overline{\epsilon}_1, \overline{\epsilon}_2]$.
 Random variable $L$ is a canonical way of representing the direction of perturbation since given any subset of indices $I\subset \{1,2,3,...,n\}$, one can verify that the following equation for the marginal distribution of random variables $\widehat{X}_i$ for $i\in I$: Furthermore for any set of indices $I\subset \{1,2,3,...,n\}$, the second derivative of the joint entropy of random variables $\widehat{X}_i$ for $i\in I$ as a function of $\epsilon$ is related to the problem of MMSE estimation of $L$ from $X_{i\in I}$: Lemma \ref{Lemma3} describes a generic version of the above identity that relates the second derivative of the Shannon entropy of a discrete random variable to the corresponding Fisher information.
 This identity is to best of our knowledge new.
 It is repeatedly invoked in our proofs to compute the second derivative of various expressions.